Local-first browser tools

 Small utilities for structured text and common formats.

-• CSV ↔ JSON Planned
+• JSON to CSV Planned

 • Formatting Planned